Akashbana/Porter-delivery-time-estimation/README.md

 ## Problem Statement

-Porter, India's largest marketplace for intra-city logistics, is revolutionizing the delivery sector with technology-driven solutions.
-Analyzing this dataset can provide significant insights into delivery dynamics, efficiency bottlenecks, and optimization opportunities.
-The insights obtained can enhance Porter's operational efficiency, ensuring timely deliveries and improving driver-partner allocation.

-***Data***
+India’s largest intra-city logistics marketplace, aims to revolutionize delivery services by leveraging technology to provide accurate delivery time estimates, a key driver of customer satisfaction.
+This project focuses on predicting delivery times using a dataset of order and delivery details, including market areas, restaurant categories, order volumes, and partner availability.

+1. To develop a predictive model that delivers ***precise delivery time estimates, reducing customer churn and improving satisfaction***
+2. To optimize the ***allocation of delivery partners*** by understanding demand patterns and operational capacity
+3. To identify bottlenecks causing delays, enabling ***operational efficiency gains***

+By employing exploratory data analysis, feature engineering, and machine learning models ***(Random Forest, XGBoost, and Neural Networks)***, this analysis seeks to provide actionable insights that enhance company's ability to ensure timely deliveries and streamline logistics operations

+**Data**

 <img src="Pictures/features.png" alt="Data" width="500"/>

 This dataset is about each order placed from different restaurants located in different areas and our goal is to predict delivery time of these orders.
-Data has 1,97,428 rows where each row represents an order.
+Data has 1,97,428 rows where each row represents an order

-***Problem Statement - Decoded***

-1. Providing precise delivery estimates - Improves customer satisfaction and reduces churn
-2. Proper allocation of delivery partners - Optimised operational costs
-3. Identifying bottlenecks - Reducing higher delivery times
+**Assumptions:**

+* Since the number of on-shift partners is less than the number of busy partners, I assume that on-shift partners represent the available delivery partners at the time of the order, while busy partners refer to those who are currently offline
+* The metrics for delivery partners and outstanding orders are indicative at the platform level rather than being specific to individual markets

 ## EDA